 Corby engages in a significant number of transactions with its parent company, its ultimate parent and various affiliates.
 Specifically, Corby renders services to its parent company, its ultimate parent and affiliates for the marketing and sale of beverage alcohol products in Canada.
 Furthermore, Corby outsources the large majority of its distilling, maturing, storing, blending, bottling and related production activities to its parent company.
 A significant portion of Corby's bookkeeping, recordkeeping services, data processing and other administrative services are also outsourced to its parent company.
-Transactions with the parent company, ultimate parent and affiliates are subject to Corby's related party transaction policy, which requires such transactions to undergo an extensive review and require approval from an Independent Committee of the Board of Directors.
+Transactions with the parent company, ultimate parent and affiliates are subject to Corby's related party transaction policy, which requires such transactions to undergo an extensive review and requires approval from an Independent Committee of the Board of Directors.

-The companies operate under the terms of agreements that became effective on September 29, 2006 (the "2006 Agreements").
+The companies operate under the terms of agreements that became effective on September 29, 2006 (the "2006 Agreements"), which have recently been renewed.
 These agreements provide the Company with the exclusive right to represent PR's brands in the Canadian market for 15 years, as well as providing for the continuing production of certain Corby brands by PR at its production facility in Windsor, Ontario, for 10 years.
-Corby also managed PR's business interests in Canada, including the Windsor production facility, until June 30, 2020.
 Certain officers of Corby have been appointed as directors and officers of PR's North American entities, as approved by Corby's Board of Directors.
+These agreements were amended and renewed, as follows.
 On August 26, 2015, Corby entered into an agreement with PR and certain affiliates amending the September 29, 2006 Canadian representation agreements, pursuant to which Corby agreed to provide more specialized marketing, advertising and promotion services for the PR and affiliate brands under the applicable representation agreements in consideration of an increase to the rate of commission payable to Corby by such entities.
 On November 11, 2015, Corby and PR entered into agreements for the continued production and bottling of Corby's owned-brands by Pernod Ricard at the HWSL production facility in Windsor, Ontario, for a 10-year term commencing September 30, 2016.
-On the same date, Corby and PR also entered into an administrative services agreement, under which Corby agreed to continue to manage certain of PR's business interests in Canada, including the HWSL production facility, with a similar term and commencement date.
-Following PR's recent decision to reorganize its global operations, Corby management of the HWSL production facility ended as of July 1, 2020.
+On the same date, Corby and PR entered into an administrative services agreement, under which Corby agreed to continue to manage certain of PR's business interests in Canada, with a similar term and commencement date.
+Corby's role managing the HWSL production facility ended on June 30, 2020.